the-dissidents/emmm/libemmm/README.md

 # libemmm

 This package contains the parser and language server for the `emmm` markup language.
-Will include renderers in the future.

 ```sh
 npm install @the_dissidents/libemmm